Speakers — 2018

 Faye Francy is the Executive Director for the Auto-ISAC.
 This non-profit organization was established in August of 2015 and serves the global automotive industry through the analysis and sharing of trusted and timely cyber threat information about existing or potential cyber-related threats and vulnerabilities for on-road vehicle electronics and associated networks.
 The ED is actively engaged with private-sector stakeholders, partners and government agencies to facilitate information sharing and strengthen the industry's capability and capacity to detect, prevent, respond to, and mitigate disruptions related to the connected vehicle and supporting infrastructure.

-Mike’s team of 350 people buy everything from food, beverage and hospitality products, to gaming equipment and supplies, to media, advertising, promotional products and print, to professional services, (including legal services), information technology, facilities, equipment maintenance services and construction.
+Mike’s team of 350 people were responsible to contract and buy everything from food, beverage and hospitality products, to Gaming Equipment and supplies, to Media, advertising, promotional products and print, to professional services, (including legal services), information technology, facilities equipment and maintenance services and construction.

 Mike has a Master of Business Administration, from Michigan State University and earned his undergraduate degree from Capital University in Columbus, Ohio.